artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 * Word Processing

-The groups as determined by Artefactual should be perceived as arbritrary and are simply meant to make the Format Policy Registry easier to read and navigate.
+The groups as determined by Artefactual should be perceived as arbitrary and are meant to make the Format Policy Registry easier to read and navigate.
-If an institution so desired, they could change the names and population of the groups in their local Preservation planning tab.
+If an institution so desired, they could change the names and population of the groups in their local Preservation Planning tab.

 Format policy rules and commands
 """"""""""""""""""""""""""""""""